The James Webb Space Telescope Absolute Flux Calibration. III. Mid-Infrared Instrument Medium Resolution IFU Spectrometer: Time-Dependent Count Rate

-This count-rate loss is not only smooth with wavelength within each spectral band, but with time as well.
+This decrease in effective throughput is not only smooth with wavelength within each spectral band, but with time as well.
 Figure \ref{timedep.fig} shows the relative count rate at the median wavelength within each spectral band as a function of time since the original commissioning observation.
-As in Figure \ref{loss_spec.fig}, the loss is most pronounced at long wavelengths, but at all wavelengths we observe an asymptotic levelling off of the loss over time.
+As in Figure \ref{loss_spec.fig}, the change is most pronounced at long wavelengths, but at all wavelengths we observe an asymptotic levelling off of the throughput over time.
 While Channel 4B lost 18\% effective throughput in the first 6 months, it has lost just 1\% in the 6 months prior to April 2024.
-We therefore model the loss using an empirically-motivated function of the form
+We therefore model the time-dependent instrument throughput $T$ using an empirically-motivated function of the form

-where $x$ is the modified Julian date (MJD) of observation, and $a$, $b$, and $c$ are constants.
-We calculate such models first for all data within each of the 12 wavelength bands to bound reasonable ranges for parameters $a$, $b$, and $c$, and then repeat this fit for ten equally-spaced wavelength bins within each of the bands in which the parameters are allowed to vary only slightly about the initial solution.
+where $t$ is the modified Julian date (MJD) of observation, $t_0 = 59680$ is the MJD corresponding to April 11, 2022, and $\tau = 100$ days is a characteristic time constant. $T_0$, $b$, and $c$ are all unknown constants to be constrained by observations.
+We calculate such models first for all data within each of the 12 wavelength bands to bound reasonable ranges for parameters $T_0$, $b$, and $c$, and then repeat this fit for ten equally-spaced wavelength bins within each of the bands in which the parameters are allowed to vary only slightly about the initial solution.

-By interpolating this model to the MJD of a given observation, and the wavelength of each detector pixel within each spectral band, we can therefore correct all MRS data back to the zero-day count-rate that they would have produced on April 11, 2022.
+By interpolating these models to the MJD of a given observation, and the wavelength of each detector pixel within each spectral band, we can therefore correct all MRS data back to the zero-day count-rate that they would have produced on April 11, 2022.
 The JWST calibration pipeline is designed to automatically apply this correction to all observations as part of the photometric calibration step.

 In practice, our understanding of the count rate loss continues to evolve, and periodic updates are made to the model coefficients as additional observations allow us to better constrain the loss function.